-Bore 30 is the other down gradient pumping bore (Figure 12).
+Bore 30 is the other down gradient pumping bore.
 Nitrogen levels at this bore are potentially affected by both the ammonia plume and by irrigation of wastewater.
 Overall, total nitrogen concentrations have remained stable since 1999 when the last FECB leak occurred.
-The current result was consistent with post 1999 results though the result of 113 g/m3 was the highest result recorded since 1999.